luftywiranda13/remove-lockfiles/contributing.md

 new type of contribution, you can run it again and select the added contribution type.

+## Committing and Pushing changes

+This project uses [semantic-release](https://npmjs.com/package/semantic-release) to do automatic releases and generate a changelog based on the commit history.
+So we follow [a convention](https://github.com/conventional-changelog/conventional-changelog-angular/blob/ed32559941719a130bb0327f886d6a32a8cbc2ba/convention.md) for commit messages.
+You don‘t have to follow this convention if you don‘t like to.
+Just know that when we merge your commit, we‘ll probably use “Squash and Merge” so we can change the commit message.

 ## Help needed

+Please checkout the [`roadmap.md`](./other/roadmap.md) and the open issues.

-Please watch the repo and respond to questions/bug reports/feature requests, Thanks!
+Also, please watch the repo and respond to questions/bug reports/feature requests, Thanks!